francis-mbithi/quotes/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 # Behaviour Driven Development
-Input	                     Ouput
+* Input	                     Output
-User clicks Post Quote	   Quote form displays with input fields for Author, Publisher User Clicks Delete	   The quote is purged from view User clicks Upvote	   upvote is incremented value by 1 on each click User clicks Downvote	   downvote is decremented value by 1 on each click
+* User clicks Post Quote	   Quote form displays with input fields for Author, Publisher
+* User Clicks Delete	   The quote is purged from view
+* User clicks Upvote	   upvote is incremented value by 1 on each click
+* User clicks Downvote	   downvote is decremented value by 1 on each click

 ## Further help